Calculate the most impactful customer experience

 RFM Metrics – Insight into customer purchase recency, frequency, and monetary spend.

-Customer Lifetime Value – Forward looking metric that projects revenue that each customer will generate over their lifetime with a brand.
+Customer Lifetime Value – Forward looking metric that projects revenue that each customer will generate over the next 12 months with the brand.

 Probability for Churn – Likeliness that a customer will or will not return to a brand.

 Product Recommendation Scoring – Identified product affinities on both individual customer and audience levels.

 RFM is an acronym for Recency, Frequency, and Monetary Spend.
 These historical metrics are common for many marketers, and are defined as:

 The SessionM Platform calculates RFM for three distinct time periods: 7 day, 30 day, and lifetime.
 Using RFM, it is easy to compare the historical performance of one customer to the full customer base.

 It is important t o consider the length of time a customer has interacted with the brand in order to interpret individual RFM numbers.
 A frequency value of 100 has entirely different meanings when considering if it is for a new customer versus a long-term/established customer.